ttscoff/doing/README.md

 The config also contains templates for various command outputs.
 Include placeholders by placing a % before the keyword.
 The available tokens are:

-- `%title`: the "what was I doing" entry line
+- `%title`: the "what was I doing" entry line.
+See below for additional format options
 - `%date`: the date based on the template's `date_format` setting
-- `%shortdate`: a custom date formatter that removes the day/month/year from the entry if they match the current day/month/year
+- `%shortdate`: a custom date format for "relative" dates (see below)
 - `%note`: Any note in the entry will be included here.
 A linebreak is included before, and each line is indented one tab.
 - `%idnote`: The notes with an extra leading tab (indented note)
 - `%odnote`: The notes with leading tab removed (outdented note)